wollfoo/claude-setup/PRINCIPLES.md

 ### Tool Selection and Coordination
 - **Capability Mapping**: Match tools to specific capabilities and use cases rather than generic application
-- **Parallel Optimization**: Execute independent operations in parallel to maximize efficiency
+- **Sequential Execution**: Execute tools sequentially with preamble per `GLOBAL-DIRECTIVES.md` (parallel only in full-de-restriction mode with Action Ledger)
+- **Conceptual Parallelization**: Plan multiple independent analyses conceptually, then execute sequentially for efficiency
 - **Fallback Strategies**: Implement robust fallback mechanisms for tool failures or limitations
 - **Evidence-Based Selection**: Choose tools based on demonstrated effectiveness for specific contexts